algorandfoundation/puya-ts/docs/tealscript-migration.md

 ### Objects

+If all the property types in your object are fixed-length then no migration is necessary outside of other migrations mentioned in this document.
+More complex objects might need to use a different class shown below, but it is strongly recommended to use fixed-length types whenever possible.

 TODO: describe different types of objects and when you need to use them over POJOs

 ### Arrays

+If there are no nested dynamic types (i.e fixed length types or a single dynamic array of a fixed-length type) then no migration is necessary outside of other migrations mentioned in this document.
+More complex arrays might need to use a different class shown below, but it is strongly recommended to use fixed-length types whenever possible.

 TODO: describe different types of arrays and when you need to use them over native arrays